cyrus-and/chrome-remote-interface/README.md

 ### module.New([options], [callback])

-Create a new tab in the remote Chrome instance.
+Create a new tab in the remote instance.

 `options` is an object with the following optional properties: